 In early 2020, the new coronavirus arrived in the United Kingdom.
 Now some months into the pandemic, it is clear that the virus itself, as well as the measures introduced to stem its spread and protect the economy, have negatively impacted on members of society.
-This includes in relation to domestic abuse – of which economic abuse is a form.
+This includes in relation to groups at risk of domestic abuse – of which economic abuse is a form.

 In June 2020, Surviving Economic Abuse (SEA) launched The Cost of Covid-19 to explore the experiences and needs of victim-survivors facing economic abuse from a current or former partner throughout the pandemic.
 We interviewed both victim-survivors and the front-line professionals who work with them to build a picture of their experiences across a number of domains of everyday life linked to economic resources.

 SEA is using the project findings to develop recommendations for policy and practice that would enable women to access the support they need during the outbreak and in any future public health emergencies.

 Read the full report or access our statistics fact sheet here: